Legal GK: The functioning of District Courts in India

 - Who is a Metropolitan session judge?

-The district judge is a Metropolitan session judge while presiding over a district court in a city which is designated Metropolitan area by the state Government.
+The district judge is a Metropolitan session judge while presiding over a district court in a city which is designated in the Metropolitan area by the state Government.

 - What is a metropolitan area?

-An area is designated a metropolitan area by the concerned state Government if population of the area exceeds one million or more than that.
+An area is designated as a metropolitan area by the concerned state Government if the population of the area exceeds one million or more than that.

-- What is the power of District Judge?
+- What is the power of the District Judge?

-- He is the highest judge at district level.
+- He is the highest judge at the district level.

-If a fulfill the minimum years of service, he can be appointed as a District and Sessions Judge by way of elevation of judges from courts subordinate to district courts.
+If he/she has fulfilled the minimum years of service, he/she can be appointed as a District and Sessions Judge by way of the elevation of judges from courts subordinate to district courts.

 - What are the subordinate courts, on the criminal side?